-'''

 (similar to a ls file or stat()).

-'''

-path: The full path to the entry whose attributes are desired.
+path: The full path, or relative path if oid is used, to the entry whose attributes are desired. oid: [Optional] Object ID of the Current Working Directory

 Reply object containing the Entry object requested.